Queues

 The parent queue holds the configuration state of the partitioned queue, including the subscription set and the combined message quota of the partitions.
 The parent queue does not retain messages and does not consume any quota.
 The partitions (child queues) are completely hidden from publishing and consuming applications.
 Partitions are neither directly accessible nor directly configurable.

-For details about setting partitioned queue properties, see Configuring Partitioned Queues.
+For information about configuring partitioned queues using the Solace CLI, see Configuring Partitioned Queues.

 Publishing to and Consuming from Partitioned Queues